rbriggs-cbt/DocuGener/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher (Optional: to self compile)
 - Windows 10+ (for window detection features)

 ### Installation